-Assemblies to be held Large gatherings such as assemblies or collective worship with more than one group do not take place on line.
+Large gatherings such as assemblies or collective worship with more than one group do not take place Assemblies to be held on line.
 When in person assemblies held they will be with each group.
-Each class within a group will be at least 2m from other class/es ⊠ The timetable and selection of classroom or other learning environment has been used to keep groups apart and reduce movement around the school or building Avoid creating busy corridors, entrances and exits × Break times are staggered so that all pupils are not moving around the school at the same time All groups have distinct areas outside for break times.
-There will be no movement inside school at break times ⊠ Lunch breaks are staggered Lunch breaks are staggered and on separate playgrounds Numbers of staff using Staff Room are limited or the use of Staff Room is staggered to ensure that staff maintain 2 metres distance from each other The taping off or removal of chairs may be needed to ensure staff cannot sit within 2 metres of each other.
-Staff must still have a break of a reasonable length during the day × Staff meetings take place remotely where possible.
-Where this is not possible staff meetings take place in a large well ventilated room ensuring 2 metres social distancing at all times Virtual staff meetings could take place where staff stay in their classrooms and join the meeting × Consideration given to staggered starts or adjusting start and finish times to keep groups apart as they arrive and leave school Staggered start and finish times should not reduce the amount of overall teaching time Nursery - 8.45 to 9 am.
-3pm - 315pm × Parents' drop-off and pick-up protocols planned to minimise adult to adult contact - Staggered drop off and pick up times to reduce contact $\boxtimes$ All parents/carers entering the school premises (and in other congested areas around school premises) wear a face covering in addition to social distancing - This is an extra safeguard to reduce the transmission of the virus.
-Please note that this does not apply to those ×
+Each class within a group will be at least 2m from other class/es The timetable and selection of classroom or other learning environment has been used to keep groups apart and reduce movement around the school or building Avoid creating busy corridors, entrances and exits Break times are staggered so that all pupils are not moving around the school at the same time All groups have distinct areas outside for break times.
+There will be no movement inside school at break times Lunch breaks are staggered Lunch breaks are staggered and on separate playgrounds $\boxtimes$ Numbers of staff using Staff Room are limited or the use of Staff Room is staggered to ensure that staff maintain 2 metres distance from each other The taping off or removal of chairs may be needed to ensure staff cannot sit within 2 metres of each other.
+Staff must still have a break of a reasonable length during the day Staff meetings take place remotely where possible.
+Where this is not possible staff meetings take place in a large well ventilated room ensuring 2 metres social distancing at all times Virtual staff meetings could take place where staff stay in their classrooms and join the meeting Consideration given to staggered starts or adjusting start and finish times to keep groups apart as they arrive and leave school Staggered start and finish times should not reduce the amount of overall teaching time Nursery - 8.45 to 9 am.
+3pm - 315pm A staggered start may include: • condensing or staggering free periods or break time but retaining the same amount of teaching time